AltahhanAi/Data_Science/docs/content/unit2/02_03_DT_vertebrate.md

 eel|0|0| **non-mammal**
 salamander|0|0| **non-mammal**

-<mark>Table ()</mark>: Mammals class dataset with necessary and sufficient features.
+Table: Mammals class dataset with necessary and sufficient features.

 ###Video

 Please watch this <a href="https://leeds365-my.sharepoint.com/:v:/r/personal/scsaalt_leeds_ac_uk/Documents/Downloads/Resources%20for%20ODL%20MSc/Data%20Science%20Contents/unit2/presentations/DT_Vertebrate.mp4?csf=1&web=1&e=4rwQdH" target="_blank">video link</a> to see how we can easily build a decision tree model in RapidMiner.

-!!! abstract "Exercise"
+!!!abstract "Exercise"

 	Pick another feature to start with, and try the process again.
 What happens?.
 Hint: compare between the information gain when we start the split by ‘Gives Birth’ and when we start the split by ‘Warm-blooded’.

-!!! abstract "Exercise"
+!!!abstract "Exercise"

 	Build a decision tree for the original dataset including all of the original features.
 This is a good opportunity to try using RapidMiner if you want to.

-!!! abstract "Exercise"
+!!!abstract "Exercise"

 	Take away all the features except for ‘Gives Birth’ and ‘Warm Blooded’ from the original dataset.
 Now attempt to build a decision tree from this new dataset.
 Are the leaves pure?
 Can you estimate the accuracy of the decisions that will be made by this tree?

 ##Validity of decision trees